Table of Contents:

 4- Fill out the application and pay the fee

-5- Submit the application online or mail the application to the copyright office
+5- Apply online or mail the application to the copyright office

 It takes around 3-11 months for online applications to get processed.
-Mail applications can take up to two years for processing.
+Mail applications can take up to two years to process.

 While copyright allows you to protect your unique designs and creations, trademark helps protect your brand name, logo, colors, and even phrases.

-Take steps to protect your brand: While you need to take action when someone infringes on your copyright, you also need to proactively protect your brand to take down fake listings as soon as they show up.
+Take steps to protect your brand: While you need to take action when someone infringes on your copyright, you also need to proactively protect your brand by taking down fake listings as soon as they show up.
 After all, the longer the fake listings stay active, the more they can affect your business revenue and reputation.

-Red Points can help you find, track, and remove fake product listings automatically with its Brand Protection Software.
-It uses advanced intelligence tools to detect infringements 24/7 and take them down automatically.
+Specializing in online brand protection, Red Points uses AI to help you find, track, and remove fake product listings, across the internet, including e-commerce platforms, social media, and websites, automatically.
+Its Brand Protection Software uses advanced intelligence tools to detect infringements 24/7 and take them down automatically.